vin8921/practicing-git/git-basics.md

 -m 1 tells Git to keep the first parent (main) and undo the changes from the merged branch.

 This creates a new commit that undoes everything from that merge, including the file.

+18. if u want to know where ur local repo is connected to remote repo = use git remote show origin

+19. if u want to push ur file from local repo to remote repo = use git push -u origin main